asole83/parking/readme.txt

-This is an exercise from Company Touk:
+This is an exercise for Company Touk.

 Software used:
 Eclipse Jee Oxygen.2 Release 4.7.2